 Sasakawa USA is dedicated to strengthening U.S.-Japan relations through education, programs, and research.
 We offer paid internships during the fall, spring, and summer semesters in our Research, Education, and Communications programs.

-Sasakawa USA is currently seeking a Communications and Programs intern for spring/summer.
-The deadline to apply is March 11, 2019.
+Sasakawa USA is not currently seeking internship applications.
 If you have questions, please contact

 We hire interns to work with our Research, Education, and Communications teams.
 Research programs at Sasakawa USA focus on security, economics, business, trade, cybersecurity, and other common challenges between the U.S. and Japan.
 Education programs seek to improve public understanding of the U.S.-Japan relationship in the United States and strengthen people-to-people ties between the two countries through delegations, roundtable discussions, and public forums.
 The Communications team keeps our social media accounts and websites up-to-date, edits and designs promotional materials, and manages our media relations efforts.